phlippe/uvadlc_notebooks/docs/index.rst

 Tutorial-Lecture alignment
 --------------------------

-We will discuss 12 tutorials in total, each focusing on a different aspect of Deep Learning.
+We will discuss 12 tutorials in the course, each focusing on a different aspect of Deep Learning.
 The tutorials are spread across lectures, and we tried to cover something from every area.
 You can align the tutorials with the lectures as follows:

 - Lecture 1: Introduction to Deep Learning